drphilmarshall/ScienceSays/README.md

 ScienceSays
 ===========

 An agent-based model for emulating the simulation of physical systems with groups of people following local rules.
-Programming in Kindergartner!
+Physical Programming in Kindergartner!

 Mike Baumer, Keara Connor, Phil Marshall, David Harris